shivamkorpade985/CODSOFT/README.md

 # Codsoft
-This is repository to store my python programming tasks.
+This repository is to store my python programming tasks which are done by me as a virtual intern at CodSoft..